Scags/IDA-Scripts/README.md

 - Windows or stripped VTable offsets cannot be verified.
 - Function overloads tends to mess up VTable offset checking; e.g. `GiveNamedItem`.
 - Offset checking is variably difficult depending on naming conventions.
 If the gamedata key name is not named exactly the same as the function name, it will not be found; e.g. `OnTakeDamage` -> `CBaseEntity::OnTakeDamage` and `CTFPlayer::OnTakeDamage` -> `CBaseEntity::OnTakeDamage` but `TakeDamage` != `CBaseEntity::OnTakeDamage`.

+### sigsmasher.py ###

+Makes SourceMod ready signatures for every function in IDA's database.
+Yes, this will take a long, long time.
+Requires PyYAML so you'll need to `pip install pyyaml`.
+You have the option of only generating signatures for typed functions so this works very well with [Symbol Smasher](https://github.com/Scags/IDA-Source-Symbol-Smasher).